 No standard therapeutic protocol exists for hypersensitivity vasculitis.
 In addition, few of the therapies currently used for this entity have been tested in controlled trials.

-Clinical Context: Has effects against neutrophils, which are involved in the pathogenesis of hypersensitivity vasculitis; has been demonstrated to be steroid-sparing in open-label studies.
+Clinical Context: Colchicine has effects against neutrophils, which are involved in the pathogenesis of hypersensitivity vasculitis.
+Colchicine has been demonstrated to be steroid-sparing in open-label studies.
 The only double-blinded placebo-controlled trial failed to demonstrate its efficacy; however, several methodological errors occurred in this study.
-Not FDA approved in children.
+It is not FDA approved in children.

 Clinical Context: Small open-label studies or single case reports have suggested that dapsone is effective in some patients with cutaneous vasculitis.
-Used in hypersensitivity vasculitis not for its antimicrobial activity but for its modulatory effect on neutrophil activity.
+Dapsone is used in hypersensitivity vasculitis not for its antimicrobial activity but for its modulatory effect on neutrophil activity.

 These agents decrease inflammatory responses and systemically interfere with events leading to inflammation.

-Clinical Context: Indicated for vasculitis affecting internal organs (eg, kidneys, lungs, CNS).
+Clinical Context: Prednisone is indicated for vasculitis affecting internal organs (eg, kidneys, lungs, CNS).
 Patients with bullous skin lesions require corticosteroid therapy in order to prevent cutaneous ulceration.

 These agents have anti-inflammatory properties and cause profound and varied metabolic effects.
 In addition, these agents modify the body's immune response to diverse stimuli.

-Clinical Context: Useful in life-threatening cases of vasculitis.
+Clinical Context: Cyclophosphamide is useful in life-threatening cases of vasculitis.
 Patients with skin-limited disease generally should not be treated with this agent.
-Useful in patients with granulomatosis with polyangiitis (formerly Wegener granulomatosis), polyarteritis nodosa, or eosinophilic granulomatosis with polyangiitis (formerly Churg-Strauss syndrome).
-Agent is an alkylating agent that depresses T- and B-cell function.
+It is useful in patients with granulomatosis with polyangiitis (formerly Wegener granulomatosis), polyarteritis nodosa, or eosinophilic granulomatosis with polyangiitis (formerly Churg-Strauss syndrome).
+Cyclophosphamide is an alkylating agent that depresses T- and B-cell function.

-Clinical Context: Antagonizes purine metabolism and inhibits synthesis of DNA, RNA, and proteins.
-May decrease proliferation of immune cells, which results in lower autoimmune activity.
+Clinical Context: Azathioprine antagonizes purine metabolism and inhibits synthesis of DNA, RNA, and proteins.
+It may decrease the proliferation of immune cells, which results in lower autoimmune activity.

-Clinical Context: Inhibits inosine monophosphate dehydrogenase (IMPDH) and suppresses de novo purine synthesis by lymphocytes, thereby inhibiting their proliferation.
+Clinical Context: Mycophenolate inhibits inosine monophosphate dehydrogenase (IMPDH) and suppresses de novo purine synthesis by lymphocytes, thereby inhibiting their proliferation.
 Inhibits antibody production.

 In hypersensitivity vasculitis (leukocytoclastic vasculitis), inpatient care is needed for patients who have severe vasculitic syndromes with organ dysfunction.
 Most patients with cutaneous vasculitis are treated in an outpatient setting.